404pnf/4u2u/sites/french.2u4u.com.cn/modules/standard/ckeditor/README.txt

 More information and licence
 ----------------------------
-CKEditor - The text editor for internet
+CKEditor - The text editor for the Internet
-Copyright (C) 2003-2010 CKSource - Frederico Knabben
+Copyright (c) 2003-2011, CKSource - Frederico Knabben.
+All rights reserved.

 Licensed under the terms of the GNU Lesser General Public License:
     http://www.opensource.org/licenses/lgpl-license.php